 The program continued its effort to build connections among program classes.
-The annual reunion of all former and current fellows and mentors occurred at the MLA Annual Meeting, with about 65 in attendance at the Colonnade Hotel in Boston.
-The reunion is part of the goal to develop a long-term community across cohort lines among the participants in the program.
+The annual reunion of all former and current fellows and mentors occurred at the MLA Annual Meeting in

+Chicago at the Hard Rock Hotel, with about 65 attending.
+The reunion is one way to develop a long-term community across cohort lines among the participants in the program.
+This may become more challenging as the total numbers continue to increase.
+In addition, all classes are connected via a listsery.

 Individual mentors and fellows and cohorts also report staying in touch with one another and offering career advice.
 The committee has worked to encourage ongoing career support for fellows in previous classes.
-Targeted individual coaching with Deiss or Jones is available on an as-needed basis, which the committee identifies and approves.
+Targeted individual coaching with Deiss is available on an as-needed basis, which the committee identifies and approves.

-New mentors will meet with committee leadership (who are all former mentors or fellows) during the AAMC Annual Meeting in Philadelphia for a Mentors Orientation to share their experiences and expectations.
-Topics include learning goals, site visits, communication with the fellow, relationship with the cohort, support for mentors, impact on mentors, impact on staff, and the role of mentors in supporting program graduates.
+New mentors met with committee leadership during the AAMC Annual Meeting in Chicago (2014) for a Mentors Orientation to share their experiences and expectations.
+Topics included learning goals, site visits, communication with the fellow, relationship with the cohort, support for mentors, impact on mentors, impact on staff, and the role of mentors in supporting program graduates.